 Elective courses (8) 96 units

 Select 8 elective courses (96 units).
 Six electives (72 units) must be developing and graduate level (200/300 coded) courses.
-Two electives must be from the School of Business while the remaining 6 electives can be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).
+Two electives (24 units) must be from the USC Business School while the remaining 6 electives (72 units) can be from either faculty (Arts, Business and Law or Science, Health, Education and Engineering).